bitcointranscripts/bitcointranscripts/chaincode-podcast/watchtowers-lightning-privacy.md

 My goal with this was, let's not make 15 implementations of this, let's try to get together, agree on something that, agree on how watchtowers should be, you know?
 We have like the explanation from Taj about how they could work.
 We are building the exact same thing, like replicated three or four times.
-Why don't we get together, write a bolt or what could have been a bleep later or whatever kind of like standardization of this and make it work for any implementation, you know?
+Why don't we get together, write a bolt or what could have been a BLIP later or whatever kind of like standardization of this and make it work for any implementation, you know?
 It's like if Lightning Labs builds it and c-lightning can use it, that's great.
 If you want to use it with this bitcoin lightning wallet or Electrum wants to use it, or Eclair wants to use it, whatever.
 That's how it's supposed to be.